 Professional Reference articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 This article deals with pregnancy in patients with pre-existing diabetes.
-There is a separate article on Gestational Diabetes.
+See also separate Gestational Diabetes article.

 - Diabetes is the most common pre-existing medical disorder complicating pregnancy in the UK.

 - Up to 5% of women giving birth in England and Wales have either pre-existing diabetes or gestational diabetes.